 Lesley Coffin: Part of the irony of that idea in the film is that the plant omits a pheromone which replicates the hormones from childbirth and creates this feeling of love.
 Where did that concept come from and why include that little nugget in this story?

 Jessica Hausner: We did an investigation about smells and realized that there isn’t a single smell which would make everyone feel good.
 Some people like the smell of vanilla or roses, but a lot of people don’t.
-But if there is a hormone into the sent, like oxytocin, you will create a physical effect in the human body.
+But if there is a hormone into the scent, like oxytocin, you will create a physical effect in the human body.
 So, creating that scenario allowed for a safer way of developing a plant that has that effect.

 Lesley Coffin: This is your first English language film and beyond the possibility of a larger market place, was there something about this story which made you think it should be set in England?